garagisti/garagisti.github.io/_drafts/2016-01-14-theres-something-about-ruby.md

 7. RESTful API - REST is the best pattern for web applications – organizing your application around resources and standard HTTP verbs is the fastest way to go.
 8. Convention Over Configuration – means that Rails makes assumptions about what you want to do and how you’re going to do it, rather than requiring you to specify every little thing through endless configuration files.

+But after all is said and done.
+Why did I did I chose Rails to develop in?
+Over and above anything I've said, I owe it to myself.

 Footnotes:
 <a id="point1"></a>
   * [Rails][rails-link] is a web application framework.
 [Ruby][ruby-link] is a programming language.
 Rails was written in Ruby.
 When I refer to Rails, I include Ruby (but not vice-versa).